DIVERSITY SUMMIT

 11:30 p.m. – 1:00 p.m.
 Luncheon

-Diversity Champion Recognition
+Diversity Champions Recognition

 1:05 p.m. – 2:05 p.m.
-Concurrent Sessions
+Concurrent Session

 -